 What is the historical context of "Woman on Her Deathbed"?

-"Woman on Her Deathbed" was painted in July 1890, during the final months of Vincent Van Gogh's life.
-This period was marked by intense emotional struggles and a declining mental state, which influenced the themes and expressions in his work.
+"Woman on Her Deathbed" was painted in July 1890, during Vincent Van Gogh's final months in Auvers-sur-Oise, France.
+This period was marked by intense emotional turmoil and declining mental health, which significantly influenced his artistic output.

-What artistic techniques did Van Gogh use in this painting?
+What artistic techniques did Van Gogh employ in this painting?

 How does "Woman on Her Deathbed" reflect Van Gogh's mental state?

-In what ways does this painting connect to Van Gogh's other works?
+In what way does this painting connect to Van Gogh's other works?

 What influence did "Woman on Her Deathbed" have on later artists?

-The emotional intensity and expressive style of "Woman on Her Deathbed" have influenced numerous artists in the expressionist movement and beyond.
-It paved the way for a more personal and emotional approach to art, encouraging artists to explore themes of mortality and human experience.
+The emotional intensity and raw honesty of "Woman on Her Deathbed" have influenced numerous artists and movements, particularly Expressionism.
+Its exploration of human vulnerability paved the way for future artists to address themes of mortality and suffering in their work.

-Where can "Woman on Her Deathbed" be viewed today?
+Where is "Woman on Her Deathbed" currently housed?

-The painting is part of the collection at the Kröller-Müller Museum in the Netherlands.
-It is displayed alongside other significant works by Van Gogh, providing context to his artistic journey and legacy.
+The painting is part of the collection at the Van Gogh Museum in Amsterdam, which is dedicated to the works and life of Vincent Van Gogh, allowing visitors to explore his artistic journey and legacy.

-What is the significance of the title "Woman on Her Deathbed"?
+What can visitors learn from "Woman on Her Deathbed"?